MohitGoel92/Microsoft-Excel/README.md

 ### Project 5

 In this project, we will be combining what we have previously learnt.
 This includes loops, variables, copying and pasting content, making calls to other procedures that we've already created, formatting the data and automating the processes such that they run through all worksheets and populate the last tab with our desired report.
 Like the previous project, we will be breaking this down into two steps.
-Firstly, we will be creating a loop for the procedures to loop across all the desried tabs, and secondly we will be creating a procedure that copies and pastes data that creates our report on the final tab.
+Firstly, we will be creating a loop for the procedures to loop across all the desired tabs, and secondly we will be creating a procedure that copies and pastes data that creates our report on the final tab.

 The *VBA* code used for step one is given below: